NamkiuZhang/DeliverableThree/README.md

             Then I should see an error message.

 User Story 2: As a user, I want to search the web site, So that I can find products I want that the online have.</br>

-   ----Scenario 1: search items the store have
+    Scenario 1: search items the store have
 		        Given I open the home page of the online store When I try to search iPad
             Then I should see the product iPad